Updating Git Project Structure

 deleted: tests/test.yml

-Looks good.
-So, now I will get rid of the Vagrant and tests directories because I know these are for testing and I’ll be replacing these with the new Molecule tests.
+It looks good.
+So, now I will get rid of the Vagrant and tests directories because I know these are for testing, and I’ll be replacing them with the new Molecule tests.

 git add Vagrant/ tests/